bdorney/CMS_GEM_Analysis_Framework/README.md

 this will then execute genericPlotter taking each `*.cfg` file in the `figures/ResponseUniformityMaps` directory.

-### 3.b.ii.I Helper Script - Parsing Excel Files to genericPlotter
+### 3.b.ii.I Helper Script - Parsing Excel Files to genericPlotter - Arbitrary Excel File

-- **Main script:** Produce\_Config\_File.py
 - **Additional scripts:** QC3.py, QC4\_HV.py, QC4\_SS.py, QC5\_Gain.py, QC5\_Rate.py

-**Main script:** This tool is designed to read selected columns from an excel file and produce a config file in the genericPlotter input style described in session: [4.e.iv.
+**Produce\_Config\_File.py:** This tool is designed to read selected columns from an excel file and produce a config file in the genericPlotter input style described in session: [4.e.iv.
 Plot Config File](#4eiv-plot-config-file).
 Following, the produced config file can be used as an input file by genericPlotter to create a graph in the official CMS style.

 The following **options** are defined: